One of the most important steps in having a heart transplant is getting placed on the transplant waiting list.

 - Are Jehovah Witness/have objections to receiving blood transfusions

 How Long Is the Waiting List?

 Wait time varies for a donor heart.
 You may get a heart in days, or it may take a year or more.
-Almost 75% of patients at Temple receive a transplant within a year.
-That’s a shorter wait than the national average of 52%.
+At Temple, 71.2% of patients received a transplant within a year, based on data in the January 2020 Scientific Registry of Transplant Recipients report.
+That’s a shorter wait than the national average of 52.5%.